|

 opportunity of subscribing to the prize fund.

-Lieutenant-Colonel Dixon in the serious accident that befel his beautiful charger "Stella,"
+Dixon in the serious accident that befell his beautiful charger "Stella," immediately after

-immediately after the sports.
-She was being ridden by Lieut.-Adjutant Gray along North Drive,
+the sports.
+She was being ridden by Lieut.-Adjutant Gray along North Drive, and became

-and became unmanageable.
+unmanageable.
 Lieut.
-Gray succeeded in dismounting, unhurt, but the mare attempted to
+Gray succeeded in dismounting, unhurt, but the mare attempted to leap a

-and the animal received veterinary attention as soon as possible.
-There are hopes of the mare's
+Wynslade, and the animal received veterinary attention as soon as possible.
+There are hopes

-them to the Manchester Brigade.
-The same lecture will be repeated to-morrow (Saturday evening),
+Manchester Brigade.
+The same lecture will be repeated to-morrow (Saturday evening), for the

-for the benefit of the Blackburn Brigade.
+benefit of the Blackburn Brigade.
 On Sunday Coun.
-R. Leigh will speak on "What Italy
+R. Leigh will speak on "What Italy wants

 commence at 8.0 p.m., in the Parish Rooms.